rohan843/backend-engg-notes/README.md

 2. The receiver may call back when it is done via `io_uring`.
 3. The caller can spin up a new thread, that blocks while the operation is going on.

+> The core principle for new thread based async code execution is that once a task being done asynchronously is finished, call some callback function with the results.

 The caller and the receiver are not necessarily in sync.

 As an example, consider a program wants to read from a file.
 It creates a secondary thread.
 The secondary thread reads from disk.
 The OS blocks the secondary thread.
 The main thread is still running and executing code.
 Finally, the secondary thread finishes running, and calls back the main thread.